oroinc/documentation/user/back-office/marketing/web-catalogs/edit-content-tree/content-variants.rst

 #.
 This step applies only to the content nodes with more than one content variant.

-   When your system page is not selected as a default variant for the content node, there is a *Restrictions* section beneath the selected system page.
-In this section, you can define the condition when the system page overrides the default content variant.
+   When your system page is not selected as a default variant for the content node,  you can define the condition when the system page overrides the default content variant.
 See the :ref:`Configure Content Visibility <user-guide--marketing--web-catalog--content--visibility>` section for more information.

 #.
-Click **Save** when you are done filling in the web catalog content node or keep adding the content variants.
+Click **Save** when you have filled in the web catalog content node or keep adding the content variants.

 .. _user-guide--marketing--web-catalog--content-variant-product-page:

 Add a Product Page
 ------------------

-Product page node is a direct link to the product details in OroCommerce storefront.
+The product page node is a direct link to the product details in the OroCommerce storefront.

 To add a product page node to the menu in the OroCommerce storefront:

 #.
 Select the **Add Product Page** in the Content Variants list.

    .. image:: /user/img/marketing/web_catalogs/WebCatalogCreateContentVariantsProductPage.png
-      :alt: Add product page and specify the restrictions
+      :alt: Add product page and spec there is a *Restrictions* section beneath the selected system page.ify the restrictions

 #.
 Select the product from the list.
 To use search, start typing the product name or SKU in the box.
 To use filtering, click on the **bars**, and select the filtering conditions in the *Manage filters* section.

 #.
 This step applies only to the content nodes with more than one content variant.

-   When your product page is not selected as a default variant for the content node, there is a *Restrictions* section beneath the selected product.
-In this section, you can define the condition when the product details override the default content variant.
+   When your product page is not selected as a default variant for the content node, you can define the condition when the product details override the default content variant in the *Restrictions* section beneath the selected product.
 See :ref:`Configure Content Visibility <user-guide--marketing--web-catalog--content--visibility>` section for more information.

 #.
-Click **Save** when you are done filling in the web catalog content node or keep adding the content variants.
+Click **Save** when you have filled in the web catalog content node or continue to add the content variants.

 .. _user-guide--marketing--web-catalog: